General Requirements for the Major or Minor

 - Two units at the 301 level or above in SPAN and/or LTS

 - One 400-level course

 - Two of the 300/400-level courses must be taken at the Tacoma campus, one during the senior year.
-See section on Transfer of Units (above) for more details.
+See section on Transfer of Units (below) for more details.

 Requirements for the Bachelor of Arts in Hispanic International Studies